One of the things that usually confuses people who are new to Zendesk is the difference between a trigger and an automation.

 Although most of its time is spent resting in the dark, Ted is easily triggered by any mollusks approaching the cave’s entrance.
 Whenever that happens, Ted immediately pops out, and eats it.

 This is a trigger.
-It runs whenever specific conditions are met and a ticket is updated or created (you can specify this in automation conditions).
+It runs whenever specific conditions are met and a ticket is updated or created (you can specify this in trigger conditions).
 Also, there aren’t any limitations regarding the number of tickets it will act upon.

 When conditions are met, every hour, minute, sec—triggered moray— Eel Martin